skpha13/cvx-rayopt/docs/readmes/02_least_squares.md

 Knowing the fact that our column vectors in the dense matrix are a representation of a flattened matrix with just one line drawn in it, we can say that the matrix is a **sparse matrix**, meaning most elements are zero.

-For example, at most max⁡(m,n)max(m,n) elements of the matrix are set to non-zero values, as determined by the Bresenham line algorithm.
+For example, at most `max(m,n)` elements of the matrix are set to non-zero values, as determined by the Bresenham line algorithm.
 See the illustration below:

 ![Bresenham Example](../assets/bresenham.png)

 In the example above, where `m = 5, n = 11` the line drawn results in exactly `11` non-zero elements.

 In this case, **least squares algorithms** have special implementations to take advantage of the sparse matrix structure.
 They work faster and use less memory, because they only process the non-zero elements.

+This results in a matrix with dimensions `3 * nz`, where `nz` represents the number of non-zero elements.
+The information is stored in the following format:

+- One vector representing the row indices
+- One vector representing the column indices
+- One vector representing the values

+The relationship thus becomes: `data[i] = matrix[row[i]][column[i]]`.

 > [!NOTE]
 > Both the dense and sparse methods have been implemented.